-Sperm washing is performed on semen samples that will be used for Intrauterine Insemination (IUI), In Vitro Fertilization (IVF) or IVF with Intracytoplasmic Sperm Injection (ICSI).
+Sperm washing is performed on semen samples that will be used for Intrauterine Insemination (IUI), In Vitro Fertilization (IVF), IVF with Intracytoplasmic Sperm Injection (ICSI), Donor Egg IVF, or sperm freezing.
 The sperm washing process facilitates the segregation of motile sperm from immotile sperm, dead sperm and seminal fluid.

 Sperm washing is important for patients planning to have an IUI.
 During natural conception, the vagina and cervix act as automatic ‘sperm washers,’ removing seminal fluids containing prostaglandins, which can cause cramping in the uterus.
 After sperm washing, the isolated motile sperm are placed directly into the uterus, bypassing the vagina and cervix, bringing the sperm into close proximity to the fallopian tubes, where eggs are fertilized.